 If you prefer to have your own gear you should ensure you have skis, poles, ski boots and helmets for everyone travelling.

-With that note out of the way, this post will focus on what we bring from a clothing and cosmetic essentials to ensure we have a fun, safe holiday.
+With that note out of the way, this post will focus on what we bring from clothing and cosmetic essentials as listed in the plastic free deodorant blog to ensure we have a fun, safe holiday.
 We get all of our items into two suitcases for the five of us.

 No brainer – you need a nice warm jacket for every member of the family.
 One is fine.
 You will wear your jacket on the slopes as well after your day’s skiing is complete if you are out and about.
 For the kids, I picked up inexpensive ski jackets during my weekly shopping in Lidl.
 I think each jacket was €14.99.
 They have been using the jackets as their winter coats for the past few weeks and will wear them on the plane so they take up no room in our suitcase.